Author: Quizologist

 Good luck!
 I’ll post the answers later.

-Here are the answers to the questions in my earlier post.
+Here’s the answers to my earlier questions.

 Image Wikimedia Commons